apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

          .process(new DynamicAlertFunction())
 ```

 As you can see, the broadcast stream can be created from any regular stream by calling the `broadcast` method and specifying a state descriptor.
-It is assumed that broadcasted data in the majority of cases needs to be stored and retrieved while processing events of the main data flow, therefore there there is always a corresponding broadcast state created.
-Unlike other Apache Flink state types, broadcast state is automatically made available in the subsequent processing function, without the need to initialize it in the `open()` method.
-The broadcast state always has a key-value format (MapState).
+Flink assumes that broadcasted data needs to be stored and retrieved while processing events of the main data flow and therefore always automatically creates a corresponding broadcast state from this state descriptor.
+This is different to any other Apache Flink state type where you need to initialize it in the `open()` method of the  processing function.
+Also note that broadcast state always has a key-value format (`MapState`).

 ```java
 public static final MapStateDescriptor<Integer, Rule> RULES_STATE_DESCRIPTOR =